WheteThunger/SpawnModularCar/README.md

   "Generic.Error.PresetNotFound": "Error: Preset <color=yellow>{0}</color> not found.",
   "Generic.Error.PresetMultipleMatches": "Error: Multiple presets found matching <color=yellow>{0}</color>.
-Use <color=yellow>/mycar list</color> to view your presets.", "Generic.Error.PresetAlreadyTaken": "Error: Preset <color=yellow>{0}</color> is already taken.", "Generic.Info.CarDestroyed": "Your modular car was destroyed.", "Generic.Info.PartsRecovered": "Recovered engine components were added to your inventory or dropped in front of you.", "Command.Spawn.Error.SocketSyntax": "Syntax: <color=yellow>/mycar <2|3|4></color>",
+Use <color=yellow>/mycar list</color> to view your presets.", "Generic.Error.PresetAlreadyTaken": "Error: Preset <color=yellow>{0}</color> is already taken.", "Generic.Error.PresetNameLength": "Error: Preset name may not be longer than {0} characters.", "Generic.Info.CarDestroyed": "Your modular car was destroyed.", "Generic.Info.PartsRecovered": "Recovered engine components were added to your inventory or dropped in front of you.", "Command.Spawn.Error.SocketSyntax": "Syntax: <color=yellow>/mycar <2|3|4></color>",